Welcome to Year 1

 Here are a few ‘How to…’ documents that will hopefully be useful in supporting your child with their work in Year One:

 Homework is set each Friday and should be returned in the plastic wallet (so we can send home the next week’s work) by the following Friday.
-Spellings are included on the weekly homework sheet and these words have been chosen as they include the phonemes (sounds) that we will have been practising during our daily phonics sessions.
+Spellings are sometimes included on the weekly homework sheet and these words have been chosen as they include the phonemes (sounds) that we will have been practising during our daily phonics sessions.

 - Homework 1 8 Sept 2017